DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Project-sales-invoice.md

-**Store code**	            | Store code for the sales line	                            | Sales line > Store code **Customer reference**	    | Customers purchase order number as per Customer reference field in the sales order line **Customer requisition**	| Customers purchase order number as per Customer requisition field of the sales order line **Purchase order date**     | The purchase order date from the EDI order is shown here  | Sales order > Original order date **Delivery note**           | Delivery note for the Sales invoice is shown here.
+**Store code**	            | Store code for the sales line	                            | Sales line > Store code **Customer reference**	    | Customers purchase order number as per Customer reference field in the sales order line **Customer requisition**	| Customers purchase order number as per Customer requisition field of the sales order line **Delivery note**           | Delivery note for the Sales invoice is shown here.
 If invoice processed with **Update** set to _Delivery note_ and only for one Delivery note.
 **Document date**           | Document date for the Delivery note **Consignment note number** | Delivery note’s Consignment note number